radical-cybertools/radical.entk/doc/installation.rst

 The MongoDB server is used to store and retrieve operational data during the execution of an Ensemble MD Toolkit application.
-The MongoDB server must be reachable on **port 27017** from **both** hosts, the host that runs the Ensemble MD Toolkit application and the host that executes the workload, i.e., the HPC cluster (see blue arrows in the figure above).
+The MongoDB server must be reachable on **port 27017** from **both** hosts, the host that runs the Ensemble MD Toolkit application and the host that executes the MD tasks, i.e., the HPC cluster (see blue arrows in the figure above).

 .. warning:: If you run your application on your laptop or private workstation,
-             but run your workload on a remote HPC cluster, installing MongoDB on the same machine won't work: while the locally running Ensemble MD Toolkit application will be able to connect to it, the components on the remote HPC cluster won't.
+             but run your MD tasks on a remote HPC cluster, installing MongoDB on the same machine won't work: while the locally running Ensemble MD Toolkit application will be able to connect to it, the components on the remote HPC cluster won't.